borjanG/leia/README.md

   <img src="videos/gen.gif" alt="animated" width="300"/>
 </p>

 A <tt>PyTorch</tt> toolbox for solving learning tasks with neural ODEs.
+An important element of this toolbox is that it allows for time-dependent weights (controls), and costs involving integrals of the state.
+Generally speaking, there is flexibility in using different functionals and weight penalties (beyond simply $L^2$, for instance).

 A sample experiment may be found in <tt>generate_fig.py</tt>, with the main modules being a simple instantiation of the neural ODE

 ```python
 anode = NeuralODE(device,